adamzalesak/MaterialPurchase/docs/ADRs/ADR_2-Wolverine_as-Mediator_and_Messaging_Framework.md

 ## Status

-Proposed
+Accepted

 ## Context

-The API endpoints generate commands and queries that need to be delegated to the application layer for processing.
-The application layer is responsible for handling these commands and queries and returning the results to the API.
+The API endpoints generate commands and queries that need to be delegated to the handlers for processing.
+The application layer is responsible for handling these commands and queries and returning the results to the API endpoint.

-Additionally, the application publishes domain events, which are handled by its modules, as well as integration events sent to Kafka for consumption by other services.
-It also subscribes to events from other services.
+The application modules publish domain events, which are handled within the same module or different modules.
+Some events may also be sent to Kafka for consumption by other systems.
+The application also subscribes to events from other services.

+Additionally, the system's modules sometimes need to communicate with each other synchronously.
+To achieve this, we need a mediator that can route queries between modules.

-We need a tool that can handle these messaging patterns.
+Therefore, we need a tool that can handle the above requirements.

 ## Decision

-We will use **Wolverine** for all mediation and messaging needs.
-Wolverine will be responsible for:
+We have chosen **Wolverine** as the framework for mediation and messaging.

-- Processing commands and queries from the API.
+- Processing commands and queries from the API endpoints.
-- Publishing and handling domain events.
+- Publishing and handling domain events asynchronously.
 - Sending/receiving integration events to/from Kafka.
+- Mediating synchronous communication between application modules.

 ## Consequences

 ### Flexibility in Messaging

 Wolverine provides extensive configuration options and supports multiple transports, including RabbitMQ, Kafka, and Azure Service Bus.
-It includes features for message resiliency, retries, and custom middleware, allowing for a highly adaptable messaging solution.
+Its features for message resiliency, retries, and custom middleware make it a highly adaptable messaging solution.

 ### Built-in Outbox and Inbox Pattern

-Wolverine includes built-in support for the outbox and inbox patterns.
-This ensures message durability and consistency, preventing message loss during publication or consumption, which is critical for application reliability.
+Wolverine includes built-in support for the outbox and inbox patterns, ensuring message durability and preventing loss during publication or consumption.

 ### Lower Ceremony Code

-The authors of Wolverine prefer low-ceremony code that emphasizes simplicity and clarity.
-The framework is designed to support this by reducing complexity and boilerplate code.
+The authors of Wolverine emphasize low-ceremony code, which promotes simplicity and clarity.
+The framework supports this philosophy by reducing complexity and boilerplate code.

 ### Streamlined Toolset

-By adopting Wolverine for both mediation and messaging, we consolidate our toolset, reducing the number of external dependencies.
-This simplification helps ease the learning curve for developers and minimizes integration complexities.
+By adopting Wolverine for both mediation and messaging, we consolidate our toolset, reducing external dependencies.
+This simplification minimizes integration complexities and lowers the learning curve for developers.